Amanda Cerny Gets Soapy In A Bathtub & Teases A Calendar

 “Can’t wait! promise to sign mine?” asked a hopeful fan.

-“There are 4 seasons around the world ; Spring, Summer, Autumn, Cerny Calendar,” joked another fan.
+“There are 4 seasons around the world ; Spring, Summer, Autumn, Cerny Calendar,” joked another admirer.

-Others sent compliments to the model.
+Others offered compliments to the former Vine star.

 “Work that bathtub Amanda!” exclaimed a follower.